LFMM - Implementing Google Sign In on Android

 The Solution

-So yeah, the problem was that I never actually used the GoogleSignInOptions
+So yeah, the problem was that I never actually used the GoogleSignInOptions instance.
+You're supposed to pass it to your GoogleApiClient instance like this:

 GoogleApiClient apiClient =